 Most certainly the Sanabrés sees fewer pilgrims, so that could also be a major factor in your decision-making, as it always is for me!

 This camino is also known as the Camino Mozárabe, from Mozárab, a Spanish word derived from Arabic, meaning a Christian who lived in Spain during the Moorish rule.
 In the southern areas you will encounter wayarks, with Spanish and Arabic!
 How unique and interesting is that?

 And finally, to add to the confusion, but the most appropriate nomenclature for our walk, the Way between Salamanca and Santiago via the Camino Sanabrés is also known as the Camino Fonseca.
 This section was called the Camino Fonseca after Don Alonso de Fonseca y Acevedo III, a 16th century Archbishop of Santiago de Compostela.

 Don Alonso de Fonseca also established colleges in both Santiago and Salamanca.
 He was educated at the University of Salamanca and is buried in the city.
-You can see his statue in the central courtyard of the Fonseca College University Library, adjacent to the Cathedral in Santiago!
+You can see a statue of him in the central courtyard of the Fonseca College University Library, adjacent to the Cathedral in Santiago!

 Here is a photo of the four of us, by the famous Casa de las Conchas, adjacent to the cathedral, the official start of the Camino Fonseca in Salamanca.

 For various reasons, our group chose the Camino Fonseca, about one-half of the Ruta de la Plata, for a total of 492 kilometers (306 miles).
 This route is not a small feat as you shall see, if you read on!
 For us, it took 22 days, with 2 additional days for resting.